A general approach to posterior contraction in nonparametric inverse problems: Sequence white noise model

 Even though this model is rather abstract, it is mathematically tractable and it enables rigorous results and proofs.
-Moreover, it can be seen as an idealized version of other statistical models through equivalence results.
-Both white noise examples presented in this section have already been studied in the Bayesian literature.
-We present them here for two reasons: to show that posterior contraction in nonparametric inverse problems can be obtained in an elementary way (in contrast to, e.g., \citep{KVZ11}, \citep{florens2012regularized}, or \citep{ray2013bayesian}), and to show that priors for $f$ do not need to lead to optimal rates in the direct problem, and still yield optimal recovery in the inverse problem.
+Moreover, it can be seen as an idealized version of other statistical models through equivalence results Both white noise examples of inverse problems presented in this section have already been studied in the Bayesian literature.
+We present them here for several reasons.
+First, the direct version of the normal mean model attracted a lot of attention in the Bayesian literature, e.g. providing contraction results for estimation of $Kf$ in the mildly ill-posed setting.
+Therefore, we choose this example to illustrate how Theorem~\ref{th:main} works in practice.
+In particular, it allows us to make it clear how one could construct a sequence of sets $\mathcal{S}_n$.
+In the severely ill-posed case we study truncated (or sieve) priors leading to optimal recovery of the parameter of interest.
+Our results improve the findings of \citep{KVZ13} and \citep{Agapiou14}.
+In addition, we can show that optimal contraction for $f$ does not necessarily require optimal recovery of $Kf$.